How to fix a general protection fault

 Verify your computer has more than 200 MB available

-If your computer is running low on hard drive space, your Windows swap file will be unable to increase in size when needed.
-This situation can cause programs to be swapped between memory and the hard drive more frequently, which can lead to more GPFs.
+If your computer is running low on hard drive space, your Windows swap file cannot increase in size when needed.
+This situation can cause programs to be swapped between memory and the hard drive more frequently, which leads to more GPFs.

 Recently installed software or hardware